|Washington PA Newspapers:

 |Use every search for best results.

-Pico Search, the 2 Sites had to be split into separate searches.
+Pico Search, I needed to split the site into separate searches.

 The Ten Mile Church of the Brethren in

 Marianna, Washington Co., PA

 Dunkard Church (now defunct)

 By the late 1820s-early 1830s, the Brethren had been sharing worship in each

 other's homes for more than 80 years.
 No records exist for their earliest

 preachers, but undoubtedly the well-known Leatherman, Arnold, and Wise and